imkhoirularifin/go-fiber-template/README.md

-# Nothing Go
+# Go Fiber Template

-A simple Go program that does noting, just a skeleton for go project.
+A simple Go program that does nothing, just a skeleton for go project.